Training LLMs over Neurally Compressed Text: Details for Reproducibility

 To account for noise in the entropy estimation, we partition the data into $100$ disjoint samples.
 This results in each partition being a sample of \textasciitilde{}$2$ billion symbols for n-grams and \textasciitilde{}$130$ million for tokens.
 We then calculate the entropy for each partition and the KL divergence between the entropy of the $0.5$, $0.50$, and $0.95$ quantile points and a uniform distribution.
 These quantiles are then plotted on \cref{fig:kl} to illustrate sampling noise---$90\%$ of sampled entropies fall within these bounds.
 The log scaling of \cref{fig:kl} hides some of the noise trends, namely that the noise grows with $n$ and that settings like \GZip{} and \EqI{}{} are noisier than AC and RNG.
 These trends are seen in \cref{fig:norm-ent} where the entropy has been normalized based on the mean entropy calculated across the partitions.

 The maximum likelihood, or plug-in, estimator of entropy, $\hat{H} = -\sum_{x \in \mathcal{X}} \hat{p}(x)\log_2\hat{p}(x)$, is negatively biased---in fact, all entropy estimators are biased \cite{paninskiEstimationEntropyMutual2003}.
-The Miller-Madow estimator attempts to correct for this bias by adding the approximate bias, cased by sampling, to the plug-in estimator.\footnote{There are other methods for entropy bias correction such as \cite{dedeoBootstrapMethodsEmpirical2013} based on bootstrapping \cite{efronBootstrapMethods1979}, however, with the size of the C4 training data, the required resampling was not possible.
+The Miller-Madow estimator attempts to correct for this bias by adding the approximate bias, caused by sampling, to the plug-in estimator.\footnote{There are other methods for entropy bias correction such as those used in \citet{dedeoBootstrapMethodsEmpirical2013} based on bootstrapping \cite{efronBootstrapMethods1979}, however, with the size of the C4 training data, the required resampling was not possible.
 Thus, we use Miller-Madow in this work.} The Miller-Madow estimator is given by $\hat{H}_{MM} = \hat{H} + \frac{\hat{|V|} - 1}{2m}$.
 In this case, $m$ is the size of the sample used to estimate entropy and $\hat{|V|}$ is the estimated vocabulary size.
-In some applications, the vocabulary may often need to be estimated---for example new words may be added to languages---but in this case our vocabulary size is always $2^n$ where $n$ is the size of the current segmentation.
+In some applications, the vocabulary may need to be estimated---for example, to account for new words that are added to languages---but in this case our vocabulary size is always $2^n$ where $n$ is the size of the current segmentation.